ZareefJafar/ChandraCluster_mapPipeline/README.md

 - Follow [this](https://www.gnu.org/software/gnuastro/manual/html_node/CFITSIO.html) instructions.

+**For server**
+Unable to build and install CFITSIO from source without admin access.
+Will solve in the future update.

 **5. Download and install Contour binning and accumulative smoothing software.**

 - Open terminal and run the following: